 Gino's Brick Oven Pizza has finally come to Ortigas!

-Owned by the same people behind Cello's Doughnuts and Dips, Gino's has become a favorite haven in Katipunan area for pizza lovers.
+Owned by the same people behind Cello's Doughnuts and Dips, Gino's has become a favorite haven in the Katipunan area for pizza lovers.
 It has now opened branches in Makati and most recently, at the Podium in Ortigas Center.

 I was impressed particularly with the live plants as wall decors.
 Nothing is more beautiful than nature, isn't it?

-Aside from the usual condiments you see in an Italian restaurant, this peculiar pizza condiment piqued our interest: Gino's Spicy Honey.
+Aside from the usual condiments that you see in an Italian restaurant, this peculiar pizza condiment piqued our interest: Gino's Spicy Honey.

 For starters, we had the famous Burrata with House Salad (Php 395).